Jake Coker: College career

+Statistics

 Professional career

-On April 30, 2016, Coker signed a free agent deal with the Arizona Cardinals after going undrafted in the 2016 NFL Draft.
+On April 30, 2016, Coker signed a free agent deal with the Arizona Cardinals after going undrafted in the 2016 NFL draft.
 He was released by the team on August 29, 2016, as part of a roster cut to 75 players.

 On April 21, 2017, after being unable to fully recover from knee surgery, Coker announced his retirement from football.
 “I’m just going to move on,” Coker said.
 “I had another surgery when I was with the (Arizona) Cardinals, and that was kind of the last thing.
 I didn’t want another surgery.
 I’m just kind of ready to move on.
 I’m excited about what’s ahead.”

+After football

+Coker and his wife moved back to Mobile and he got a job in commercial insurance; they had a baby in early 2020.